JakobMie/nightlightstats/README.md

 - The code is not explicitly written for fast performance.

 - The yearly DMSP data are of suboptimal quality.
 Problems are for example a lower resolution and more blooming/blurring of the lights compared to the VIIRS data.
-Moreover, the DMSP data feature a discrete scale that is top-coded at a digital number of 63, compared to the VIIRS data which have a continuous scale and no top-coding.
+Moreover, the DMSP data feature a discrete scale that is top-coded at a digital number of 63, while the VIIRS data have a continuous scale and no top-coding.
 Detection for low illumination ranges is also better in VIIRS.

-- You could use a pareto distribution to circumvent top-coding and extrapolate light values e.g. in city centers (see Bluhm & Krause, 2018).
+- You could use a Pareto distribution to circumvent top-coding and extrapolate light values e.g. in city centers (see Bluhm & Krause, 2018).

 - There is a [Matlab code](https://github.com/alexeiabrahams/nighttime-lights) to de-blur the DMSP data (see Abrahams et al., 2018).